adamdecaf/cert-manage/README.md

 **Note** This tool is still under its initial development.
 Expect things to break and change.

-Every computer connected to the internet today has a series of "certificte stores" contained within it.
-Those stores are crutial to encrypted communication everywhere.
+Every computer connected to the internet today has a series of "certificate stores" contained within it.
+Those stores are crucial to encrypted communication everywhere.
 There's a problem however in that the state of these isn't great.

-The underlying [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) technology leaves a lot lacking in terms of management, proactive countermeasures and misuse.
-Any system you buy will come pre-loaded with trust of countless CA's, which means that your encrypted connections are at risk of evesdropping even if only one CA creates privacy-destructive certificates.
+The underlying [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) technology leaves a lot lacking in terms of management, pro-active countermeasures and misuse.
+Any system you buy will come pre-loaded with trust of countless CA's, which means that your encrypted connections are at risk of eavesdropping even if only one CA creates privacy-destructive certificates.
 Read up on the [background](#background) if you're interested.

-Trust with another party needs to be earned, not defaulted. `cert-manage` is a tool to give users straightfoward control of their trusted [x509 Certificate](https://en.wikipedia.org/wiki/X.509) stores on their systems and applications.
+Trust with another party needs to be earned, not defaulted. `cert-manage` is a tool to give users straightforward control of their trusted [x509 Certificate](https://en.wikipedia.org/wiki/X.509) stores on their systems and applications.

 ## Install / Usage